Prajapati had two daughters by the names Kadru and Vinata, Both were given in marriage to Sage Kasyapa.

 Immediately after pronouncing this curse on his mother, the child rose to the sky.
 Surya, the Sun God saw him and immediately took him as his charioteer.
 He is Aruna, who is seen in the morning at the time of sunrise.
 (The term Arunodhayam is used to refer to the sunrise)

-After five hundred years, the other egg burst out and Garuda, the Eagle (commonly called Pakshiraja, the King of Birds) came out.
-Garuda, the serpent-eater felt hungry immediately on his birth and started flying in quest of the food assigned to him by the Creator
+After five hundred years, the other egg burst open and Garuda, the Eagle (commonly called Pakshiraja, the King of Birds) came out.
+Garuda, the serpent-eater, felt hungry immediately after being born and started flying in quest of the food assigned to him by the Creator

 Next Post: The Churning of the Ocean